video-annotator/pythonvideoannotator/docs/source/user-docs/howto/index.rst

 Save a project
 ===============

-It is possible to save a project by using the options "Save" or "Save as" in the "File" menu of the main window.
+It is possible to save a project by using the options **"Save"** or **"Save as"** in the **"File"** menu of the main window.

 Save
 -------------

 Update the current project files with the last changes.

-.. note:: if you are saving the project for the first time, this option will behaves like the "Save as" option.
+.. note:: If you are saving the project for the first time, this option will behave like the **"Save as"** option.

 Save as
 -------------

 Save or export the current project into a folder.

-.. note:: the user should choose an empty directory to avoid mixing the project files with pre existing files and directories.
+.. note:: The user should choose an empty directory to avoid mixing the project files with pre existing files and directories.

 Add a video
 ===============

 .. image:: /_static/howto/add-video.png
-|

-Result
+**Result:**

 .. image:: /_static/howto/add-video-result.png